UntotaufUrlaub/DiscoScore_WithHandlingLongInputs/README.md

 ```

 ## If you need to handle longer inputs
-you can ether use Longformer or truncation or both.
+you can either use Longformer or truncation or both.
 Truncation means loss of information but can handle input of any length.
 Longformer can handle longer inputs than Bert without information loss, but it still has a limit.
 So at one point you might need to combine Longformer and truncation.
 This is only supported for the DS_... methods atm.

 ### Truncation